-5. Disconnected wire or failure of thermistor - A disconnected thermistor will result in an error code by the BMS and the BMS will ignore that specific thermistor until the error code is cleared or the BMS power is reset.
+- 5. Disconnected wire or failure of thermistor A disconnected thermistor will result in an error code by the BMS and the BMS will ignore that specific thermistor until the error code is cleared or the BMS power is reset.
 The BMS determines a faulty thermistor if the measured value is less than -40C or greater than +80C (a shorted or disconnected thermistor will read +81C or -41C.)
-In the event that a thermistor fault occurs, the BMS will disregard that particular thermistor.
-A thermistor failure (such as the use of an incorrect type of thermistor) may result in an inaccurate temperature reading, which may result in current limits being imposed on the battery pack incorrectly.
-Thermistor measurements can be viewed in the BMS utility to help locate thermistor failures.

-Loose / disconnected wire on main I/O connector or loss of all power - The main I/O connector contains wiring for the CAN interface (for CAN enabled units), 5v analog interfaces, power and charge, discharge, multi-purpose input, multi-purpose outputs, and charger safety digital on/off outputs.
-Loss of both the READY and CHARGE power will cause the BMS to lose power and turn off.
+A thermistor failure (such as the use of an incorrect type of thermistor) can result in the temperature being read incorrectly and current limits being imposed on the battery pack incorrectly.
+Thermistor measurements can be viewed in the BMS utility to help locate thermistor failures. - 6.
+Loose / disconnected wire on main I/O connector or loss of all power The main I/O connector contains wiring for both CAN interfaces, the fan interface, 5v analog interfaces, power and charge, discharge, and charger safety digital on/off outputs.
+Loss of both the READY and CHARGE power will cause the BMS to go into sleep mode unless configured with the redundant power supply option.
+The BMS features a keep awake option which optionally uses the always on power supply to keep the BMS awake and operating in the event both READY and CHARGE are lost.
+This optional feature requires a separate "keep awake" signal to the multi-purpose input.
+Please see the section on multi-purpose input for more information.